2020-visions/hello-/README.md

 ⤷ cooldud (i js don't see the dynamic and i see too much problematic art of them to like the ship anymore, sorry.)

 ⤷ bluudud1337 (ABSOLUTELY NOT.
-DNI DNI DNI DNIIIIIIIDNIDNINDINDINDIDNINDIID)
+DNI DNI DNI DNIIIIIIIDNIDNINDINDINDIDNINDIIDNI)

 ⤷ prettykidd (I've never seen anyone ship this, so maybe not.)

 ⤷ coolkidd x anyone to begin with (i just dont think he would be dating anyone as young as he is.
 Unless its non-forsaken coolkidd.)

-rare pairs are fine of course unless stated above !!
+rarepairs are fine of course unless stated above !!

 if i missed any other ships, which i definetly have, feel free to just whisper me and ask about it if you want to c+h but have